john-cd/rust_howto/src/categories/os/external.md

 [![duct-github][c-duct-github-badge]][c-duct-github]
 [![duct-lib.rs][c-duct-lib.rs-badge]][c-duct-lib.rs]

-[duct.rs][c-duct-github]{{hi:duct}}⮳ is a library for running child processes.
-Duct makes it easy to build pipelines and redirect IO like a shell.
-At the same time, Duct helps you write correct, portable code: whitespace is never significant, errors from child processes get reported by default, and a variety of [gotchas, bugs, and platform inconsistencies][c-duct-gotchas-github]⮳ are handled for you.
+[`duct`][c-duct-github]{{hi:duct}}⮳ is a library for running child processes. `duct` makes it easy to build pipelines and redirect I/O like a shell.
+At the same time, `duct` helps you write correct, portable code: whitespace is never significant, errors from child processes get reported by default, and a variety of [gotchas, bugs, and platform inconsistencies][c-duct-gotchas-github]⮳ are handled for you.

 [p-run-an-external-command-and-process-stdout]: #run-an-external-command-and-process-stdout
 [p-run-piped-external-commands]: #run-piped-external-commands